Navigating the West Village of our lives.

 Being thrown into the unknown goes with the territory of pursuing any dream you may have.
 The sheer definition of following a dream means walking a path you’ve never walked before, encountering obstacles you’ve never encountered before.

 It also goes with the territory of living in New York.
 For New York is a city where life feels like it’s always teetering on the edge of unpredictability.
-I guess this makes sense for a city that is host to so many dreamers.
+I guess this makes sense for a city built on dreams.

-And so every time New York bounced me into the unknown, I’d try find my footing before walking step by step into the next chapter.
-Once there, I’d enjoy a sense of stability.
+And so every time I got bounced into the unknown, I’d try find my footing before walking step by step into the next chapter.
+Where I’d enjoy a sense of stability.
 For a while.

-Because life is a constant dance between the predictability of the Manhattan grid, and the uncertainty of the West Village.
+Because life is a constant balance between the predictability of the Manhattan grid, and the uncertainty of the West Village.

 I’ve come to believe that we’re not meant to be in either one indefinitely.
-After being on the grid for some time, savoring its comfort and safety, we’re pushed – either by ourselves or by outside circumstances – to go rogue again.
+After being on the grid for some time, savoring its comfort and safety, it’s time to go rogue again.
 To get lost in life’s maze.

-Because it’s from this place that we get to explore, to think outside the box, to be open to the unexpected.
+Because it’s from this place that we’re forced to explore, to think outside the box, to be open to the unexpected.
 To let go of control and let the streets of life lead the way.
-And as uncomfortable and daunting as this place can be, even scary at times, it’s also what makes us feel alive.
+And as uncomfortable and daunting as this place may be, even scary at times, it’s also what makes us feel alive.

-As you do, hold onto the trust and knowing that somehow every step will build upon the one before, creating a path forward.
+And, as you do, hold onto the trust and knowing that somehow every step will build upon the one before to create a path forward.
 Perhaps you’ll end up exactly where you intended to go.
 Or, perhaps, you’ll end up somewhere completely unexpected.

 Janice Radomsky